 - Festoons are areas of swollen skin in the cheek region that are typically associated with aging, sun exposure, and genetics.
+Here is how to find the right sunscreen for you.

 - Eyelid bags and festoons are both age-related and often exist together, which can make it difficult to distinguish them.